Distributed by Chr (sh)

 ### `main`

 The `main` function slices the initial `*.bam` file and generates an index `*.bai` if needed.
-The input `*.bam` is the sliced into smaller `*.bam` files containing only reads from canonical chromosomes.
+The input `*.bam` is then sliced into smaller `*.bam` files containing only reads from canonical chromosomes.
 First, the main function downloads the BAM file and gets the headers.

 ```shell